StockSharp/doc/en/topics/api/strategies/event_model/samples/rule_candle.md

 }
 ```

-## Working Logic
+## Logic

 - The strategy subscribes to 5-minute candles
-- A rule is set up at the start of each candle formation
+- When each candle begins forming, a rule is established
-- The rule triggers when the total candle volume exceeds 100,000
+- The rule triggers when the total volume of the candle exceeds 10% (using a percentage value)
-- When the rule triggers, information about the candle and counter is added to the log
+- When the rule is triggered, information about the candle and counter is added to the log
+- After the first trigger, the rule stops working thanks to the `Once()` method

 ## Features

-- Demonstrates the use of `WhenCandlesStarted` and `WhenTotalVolumeMore` rules
+- Demonstrates the use of the `WhenCandlesStarted` and `WhenTotalVolumeMore` rules
 - Uses the candle subscription mechanism
+- Shows an example of creating a percentage value through `"10%".ToUnit()`
-- Shows an example of logging information in the strategy
+- Shows an example of logging information in a strategy using the `LogInfo` method
-- Contains commented-out code for setting up candle building from ticks
+- Contains commented code for configuring candle building from ticks